davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 # Security Considerations

 Request header fields may expose sensitive information about the user's environment.
-Section 4.1 of {{I-D.ietf-httpbis-client-hints}} discusses some of these considerations.
+Section 4.1 of {{RFC8942}} discusses some of these considerations.
 The document augments the capabilities of Client Hints, but does not change these considerations.
-The procedure described in
-{{critical-ch}} does not result in the user agent sending request headers it otherwise would not have.
+The procedure described in {{critical-ch}} does not result in the user agent sending request headers it otherwise would not have.

 The ACCEPT_CH frame does introduce a new way for HTTP/2 or HTTP/3 connections to make assertions about origins they are not authoritative for, but the procedure